NEW AdWords Price Extensions Rolling Out of Beta

 Like all ad extensions, we know that AdWords Price Extensions can improve click-through rate.
 In beta testing, we’ve seen these price extensions to significantly improve mobile and tablet click-through rates when they’re shown.

-Four separate WordStream Managed Services clients saw CTR improvements from these Price Extensions, averaging 4x the average CTR of their tablet and mobile ads alone!
+Four separate WordStream Marketing Services clients saw CTR improvements from these Price Extensions, averaging 4x the average CTR of their tablet and mobile ads alone!
 These price extensions also outperformed the performance of sitelink CTRs on the same ads.

 But CTR isn’t the only gain for accounts that adopt this new AdWords Price Extension.
 Like all ad extensions, AdWords Price Extensions can also improve their ad’s relevancy and quality score.